 Road from Kata Yai to Kata Noi (see the Big Buddha on top?)

-Kata Noi, on the other hand, is a very quiet, one-street beach that is essentially occupied by two large resorts, Katathani Phuket Beach Resort just back from the beach and The Shore at Katathani (adult-only), which offers villas up the hill overlooking the beach.
+Kata Noi, on the other hand, is a very quiet, one-street beach that is essentially occupied by two large resorts, Katathani Phuket Beach Resort (read reviews / see prices) just back from the beach and adult-only The Shore at Katathani (read reviews / see prices), which offers villas up the hill overlooking the beach.
 The two resorts blend into the scenery though, so rather than dominating the beach, you barely even notice them.

 The best part is that even if you stay in a cheap hotel behind the main resort (as we did), you can still use the same beach as the resort!
 Every day we walked right through Katathani resort's beautiful grounds, enjoying the same amazing beach as the resort's guests, but for a fraction of the price!